eddam/bp-for-tomo/README.rst

 (this will put the Python package somewhere in your PYTHONPATH, but you might need root access in Linux to do so)

-You can also specify the installation directory :
+You can also install locally, for your account only:

-$ python setup.py install --prefix=/path/to/my_dir
+$ python setup.py install --user

 Demo